tock/tock/doc/reference/trd-appid.md

 In cases when a TBF Object does not have any Application Credentials, the Identifier Policy MAY assign it a Global Application Identifier.
+This identifier must follow all of the requirements in Section 3.1.1.

 The Tock kernel assigns each Tock process a unique process identifier, which can be re-used over time (like POSIX process identifiers).
-These process identifiers are completely separate from Application Identifiers.
+These process identifiers are separate from and unrelated to Application Identifiers.
 An Application Identifier identifies an Application, while a process identifier identifies a particular execution of a binary.
 For example, if a Userspace Binary exits and runs a second